-We recommend the following site preparation procedures for the structure area:
+We recommend the following site preparation procedures for the structure areas:

-- 1. Prior to construction, the location of existing underground utility lines within the construction area should be established.
+- Prior to construction, the location of existing underground utility lines within the construction area should be established.
 Provisions should then be made to relocate interfering utilities to appropriate locations.
-It should be noted that if underground pipes are not properly removed or plugged, they may serve as conduits for subsurface erosion which may subsequently lead to excessive settlement of the overlying structures. - 2.
-Strip the proposed construction limits of all grass, roots, topsoil, and other deleterious materials within and 5 feet beyond the perimeter of the proposed structure.
-Expect initial clearing and grubbing to depths of approximately 6 to 12 inches. - 3.
-Based on the ground water levels and anticipated fill, dewatering for foundation excavation and compaction and the potential over-excavation of unsuitable soils may be required.
-We recommend implementing temporary groundwater control measures if the groundwater is within two feet of the required depth of excavation at the time of construction.
-Dewatering measures should be the responsibility of the contractor.
-We recommend the groundwater control measures remain in-place until compaction of the existing soil is completed and backfilling has reached a height of 2 feet above the groundwater level at the time of construction.
-The site should be graded to direct surface water runoff from the construction area.

-- 4. Compact the exposed surface using tracked dozer or vibratory equipment.
+It should be noted that if underground pipes are not properly removed or plugged, they may serve as conduits for subsurface erosion which may subsequently lead to excessive settlement of the overlying structures. - Strip the proposed construction limits of all debris, grass, roots, topsoil, asphalt and other deleterious materials within and 5 feet beyond the perimeter of the proposed structure.
+Expect initial clearing and grubbing to depths of approximately 6 to 18 inches. - 3.
+Compact the exposed surface using tractor/ dozer or vibratory equipment.
 We recommend that vibratory equipment be operated in static mode within 100 feet of any existing structures.
-The upper two to three feet of soils below the exposed surface within the building area should be improved to achieve a minimum compaction requirement of 95% of the Modified Proctor Test (ASTM D-1557).
+The upper one foot of soils below the exposed surface within the building areas should be improved to achieve a minimum compaction requirement of 95% of the Modified Proctor Test (ASTM D-1557).
 We recommend the compacted soils exhibit moisture content within 2 percent of the soils optimum moisture content as determined by the Modified Proctor Test (ASTM D-1557).
-Should the soils experience pumping and soil strength loss during the compaction operations, compaction work should be immediately terminated and (1) the disturbed soils removed and backfilled with dry structural fill soils which are then compacted, or (2) the excess moisture content within the disturbed soils allowed to dissipate before recompacting. - 5.
-Test the compacted surface for compliance at a minimum of one location per 2,500 square feet within the building area, or at a minimum of three locations per building area. - 6.
-Place fill and backfill material, as required.
+Should the soils experience pumping and soil strength loss during the compaction operations, compaction work should be immediately terminated and (1) the disturbed soils removed and backfilled with dry structural fill soils which are then compacted, or (2) the excess moisture content within the disturbed soils allowed to dissipate before recompacting.

+- 4. Test the compacted surface for compliance at a minimum of one location per 2,500 square feet within the building area, or at a minimum of four locations. - Place fill material, as required.
 The fill should consist of "clean," fine sand with less than 5 percent soil fines.
 You may use fill materials with soil fines between 5 percent and 10 percent, but strict moisture control may be required.
 Place fill in uniform 8 to 12-inch loose lifts and compact each lift to a minimum density of 95 percent of the Modified Proctor maximum dry density.
 We recommend the compacted soils exhibit moisture content within 2 percent of the soils optimum moisture content as determined by the Modified Proctor Test (ASTM D-1557).
-If light compaction equipment is used, we recommend the lift thickness be reduced to 8 inch thick lifts. - 7.
-Perform compliance tests within the backfill and fill soils at a minimum of one location per 2,500 square feet per lift (minimum three locations per building area). - 8.
-Compact and test footing cuts for compaction to a depth of one foot below bearing level.
+If light compaction equipment is used, we recommend the lift thickness be reduced to 8 inch thick lifts. - 6.
+Perform compliance tests within the backfill and fill soils at a minimum of one location per 2,500 square feet per lift (minimum four locations). - 7.
+Compact and test footing cuts for compaction to a depth of two feet below bearing levels.
 We recommend that you test one out of every four (25 percent) column footings and perform one test per every 50 linear feet of wall footing.
 Compaction operations in confined areas, such as footing excavations, can best be performed with a lightweight vibratory sled or other hand-held compaction equipment.